Improve Your Memory With Memory Boosting Exercises

 Learn more ways to strengthen your memory and focus in therapy

-Further support through counseling
+Further support through counseling to improve memory

 Improving memory may take dedication and commitment.
 Additionally, it can take time to build up the memory capacity in your brain.
 Struggling with memory can feel defeating, scary, or stressful.
 For some individuals, memory loss can be a symptom of an underlying physical or mental health issue, such as dementia or a learning and memory disability.

 If you are experiencing memory issues and feel you would benefit from expert support, consider reaching out to a counselor.
 If you face barriers to traditional counseling, online therapy may benefit you.
 Studies show that online therapy is an effective alternative to in-person therapy for various concerns and conditions.
 For example, researchers conducted an in-depth study examining how online therapy affects symptoms of depression.
-They found “users of BetterHelp experienced significantly reduced depression symptom severity after engaging with the platform.”
+They found that “users of BetterHelp experienced significantly reduced depression symptom severity after engaging with the platform.”

 Additionally, online platforms allow you to choose the therapy method that works best for you, whether it’s video chat, phone calls, or live chat messages.